-N. Withdrawal from UIW
+n) Withdrawal from UIW

 If you decide to withdraw from UIW, please discuss this with the Residence Life staff.
 The staff will not try to prevent you from withdrawing, but rather will talk the matter through with you in the interest of exploring all possible alternatives prior to your final decision.
 After thinking it over, if you decide it is the best thing for you to do, you must comply with official withdrawal procedures.
-If your withdrawal is considered involuntary, such as academic expulsion or housing suspension, the Department of Residence Life and Housing Operations will coordinate a check out time.
-You must check out of your room within 48 hours of withdrawing from classes your official withdrawal, voluntary or involuntary, unless the Director of Residence Life and Housing Operations grants an extension.
+You must check out of your room within 48 hours of withdrawing from classes, unless the Director of Residence Life and Housing Operations grants an extension.
 When you withdraw, be sure to check out properly to avoid improper checkout charges.
 (Refer to section entitled, "Check Out.").
 Withdrawing does result in a \$500 contract cancellation fee and loss of \$225 housing deposit.

-O. Check Out
+o) Check Out

 At the end of each semester, Residence Life publishes procedures for check out.
 Residents are required to follow these procedures.
 The residence halls close for all non-graduating students at 3pm the Friday before commencement.
 For graduating students, the halls will close at 12pm the day after graduation ceremonies.
 Residents must sign up for a check-out time slot with their RA no later than the Sunday before finals week.
 If a resident has an improper check-out by failing to sign up for a slot by Sunday, being late for the check-out time, or not showing up for the check-out time, a fine of \$25 can be assessed for each violation.
 The purpose of this policy is for residents to be responsible and make proper arrangements with the RA staff.
-Please note that a final walk-through to finalize any and all charges will be conducted the week following the halls closing.
+Please note that a final walk through to finalize any and all charges will be conducted the week following the halls closing.
 A list of possible fines from check-outs can be found in the "Additional Guidelines and Policies" section.
 Students are encouraged to view their account online for any charges due to damages, improper check out, lost key, etc.

-Those students who need to stay past the time of checkout must gain approval from the Associate Director of Residence Life and Housing Operations in writing by sending an e-mail to housing@uiwtx.edu.
+Those students who need to stay past the time of checkout must gain approval from the Coordinator of Housing Operations in writing by sending an e-mail to housing@uiwtx.edu.
 The student may also be required to pay for break housing for the extension requested.
 If a resident fails to check-out with Residence Life and does not gain approval to stay on-campus after the established dates of departure, the resident will lose his/her housing deposit.
 It will not be refunded upon permanent departure from campus.

-Residents checking out in the middle of the semester must notify the Associate Director of Residence Life and Housing Operations 48 hours in advance.
-To do so, a cancellation link will need to be completed online through the housing website.
+Residents checking out in the middle of the semester must notify the Coordinator of Housing Operations 48 hours in advance.
+To do so, a cancellation link will need to completed online through the housing website.

-P. Check-out Appeals
+p) Check-out Appeals

-Charges for any damages from check out will be assessed to student accounts no later than June 1st.
-Instructions on how to appeal charges will be e-mailed to the student's Cardinal e-mail on how to appeal no later than June 1st.
-Students will have up until June 30 to submit their appeal via the appeal form.
-Appeals must state name, room, student ID number, and reason for appeal why you feel the charge should not be assessed to you.
+Charges for any damages from check out will be assessed to student accounts no later than June 1.
+Instructions on how to appeal charges will be e-mailed to the student's Cardinal e-mail on how to appeal no later than June 1.
+Students will have up until June 15 to submit, in writing, their appeal.
+Appeals must state name, room, student ID number, and reason for appeal (why you feel the charge should not be assessed to you).

-O. Abandoned Items
+q) Abandoned Items